-Aurelius Ave Bridge Replacement Project: BIN#2207130 Project Funding: FHWA 80% grant/ NYS Marchiselli 15% reimbursable/ Local Bond 5%
+3) Aurelius Ave Bridge Replacement Project: BIN#2207130 Project Funding: FHWA 80% grant/ NYS Marchiselli 15% reimbursable/ Local Bond 5%

 Project Description: \$5.6 Million.
 The Aurelius Avenue Bridge is a stone arch bridge constructed in 1886.
 In the mid 1990's Six (6) foot cantilever sidewalks where added to accommodate pedestrian traffic.
 Currently the concrete interface with the sidewalk is spalled, and the cantilevered supports are corroded.
 The bridge is 130 years old making it eligible for the National Register of Historic.
 Due to the age and the harsh winters this bridge experiences, the bridge is in need of replacement.
 This bridge provides access for commerce, employment and emergency services for more than 2,400 vehicles per day.
 Rehabilitation was investigated given the historic bridge designation.
 The extent of concerns, particularly with the stability of the headwalls and the hydraulic conditions causing erosion, rehabilitation would cost more than replacement and could not fully address the poor conditions.
 Thus, the rehabilitation alternative was not pursued further.
+However, complete bridge replacement will need to be approved by NY State Historic Preservation Office during the design phase.